onleetosh/homework-1/README.md

 ### 11. Webpage I like

-I like visiting Travis Scott's webpage, https://travisscott.com/.
+I like Travis Scott's webpage, https://travisscott.com/.
 The page design is simple yet creative and similar to his music.
 I like the placement of Shop, Tour, Music, and Video in the corner of the webpage because its different and puts more focus on the visuals.
 The animated visuals is cool and the rotating head in the center is captivating.

 ### 12. Website I don’t like